tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

 => {:new=>[1]}
 ```

+Let's see how we can leverage this operator to more easily interact with our new default return values.

 ### Mutable Objects

 When using the argument version of `Hash.new` there is a phrase in the documentation you need to keep in mind (emphasis mine):